 These catered plans help your learners become enthusiastic about their development by providing clear guidance on what your organization has deemed important for their success.

-Learning resources can be featured in several ways, and the most effective learning recommendation systems often use a combination of these:
+You can feature learning resources in several ways.
+The most effective learning recommendation systems often use a combination of these:

-- Crowd-Sourced Recommendations: Suggestions also can come from fellow learners, either in the form of direct recommendations between colleagues or in the form of ratings that can be used to promote top-rated content.
+- Crowd-Sourced Recommendations: Suggestions also can come from fellow learners, either in the form of direct recommendations between colleagues or as ratings that can be used to promote popular training content.

 How can learning analytics help create training plans?